-The Paramount Network's hit American show Yellowstone is full of complicated characters.
-Kevin Costner's John Dutton and the rest of the Dutton family definitely have a lot to deal with while maintaining their family ranch.
+The Paramount Network's hit American western drama Yellowstone is full of complicated characters.
+Kevin Costner's John Dutton and the rest of the Dutton family -- Kayce Dutton (Luke Grimes), Beth Dutton (Kelly Reilly) and Jamie Dutton (Wes Bentley) -- definitely have a lot to deal with while maintaining their family ranch.
 But the family is held together with the help of longtime friend and foreman Rip Wheeler, played by Cole Hauser.